-Cash flow from financing activities comprises proceeds from and repayment of loans, dividends, proceeds from share issues, cash flow related to derivatives hedging net investments and dividends to noncontrolling shareholders.
-Furthermore, interest paid and received is included in cash flow from financing activities as this better reflects the distinction between operating and financing activities following the acquisition of ISS World Services A/S by ISS A/S.
+Cash flow from financing activities comprises proceeds from and repayment of loans, dividends, proceeds from share issues, cash flow related to derivatives hedging net investments and dividends to non-controlling shareholders.
+Furthermore, interest paid and received is included in cash flow from financing activities as this better reflects the distinction between operating and financing activities following the acquisition of ISS World Services A/S (the parent of ISS Global A/S) by ISS A/S.